piotrmski/w13asm/README.md

 - the second column is `int`, `char` or `instruction`,
 - the third column is the label name describing the given address (or the first label name, in case multiple labels describe the same address).

+## Building

+A C compiler supporting the C23 standard, aliased as `CC` (such as `GCC` or `Clang`) and `make` are required to build this assembler from source.

+Run `make` to build the assembler.
+The `w16asm` executable will be produced in the `dist` directory.

-## Characteristics of W16
+## Testing

+Run `run-tests.sh` to build and run the test suite.

+# W16 assembly language

 W16 is an imaginary microarchitecture and ISA designed with extreme minimalism in mind.
 Full details can be found at [https://github.com/piotrmski/w16sim](https://github.com/piotrmski/w16sim).

 The word size is 8 bits.
 2<sup>13</sup> memory addresses are addressable.
-One general purpose register is available.
 Byte order is little-endian.

+Two registers exist in this architecture:
+- program counter "PC" containing the address of the currently executed instruction (13 bits),
+- general purpose register "A" (8 bits).

 Eight instructions are available, exclusively in absolute addressing mode.
 All instructions are two words wide and follow the same format: